Northeastern-Science-Magazine/nusci-backend/README.md

 # Northeastern Science Magazine Backend API + Database

 This repository acts as the backend API and database setup for a local environment.
+The architecture is as follows:

 ```md
 ┏━━━━━━━━━━━━━━┓                      ┏━━━━━━━━━━━━━━┓                    ┏━━━━━━━━━━━━━━┓